mfarache/jekyll-now/_posts/2017-12-05-AWS-Elemental-products.md

 tags: [ AWS, AWS Lambdas, AWS Elemental, encoding, ]
 ---

-Quick summary on some of the services announced recently in Amazon ReInvent:2017 about the new family of services targeting media encoding and storage to enable broadcast video workflows.
-The current post will focus on AWS Elemental MediaConvert
+Quick summary on AWS Elemental MediaConvert announced recently in Amazon ReInvent:2017

  ![_config.yml]({{ site.baseurl }}/images/AWS_MEDIACONVERTER.png)

 # File-based video transcoding workflow.
 Which is the problem?

-If you are not familiar with what file-based video transcoding is I will try to summarize describing which is the problem Broadcast distributors need to create different version of the input source.
+If you are not familiar with what file-based video transcoding is I will try to summarise describing which is the problem Broadcast distributors need to create different version of the input source.
 The video input source tends to be mezzanine content (high-quality studio masters) but sometimes can be the feed of a camera or even the video output produced by any recording device (welcome social media!).

-The compressed version aim to reduce its size or format (including scaling) so is compatible with a set of deviced where the broadcaster aims to distribute its content (i.e: XBox, Web, Android, IOSm Smart TVs, etc). .
+The compressed version aim to reduce its size or format (including scaling) so is compatible with a set of device where the broadcaster aims to distribute its content (i.e: XBox, Web, Android, IOSm Smart TVs, etc). .

 Other features related with video transcoding workflow are around adding graphic overlays, content protection, multi-language audio, closed captioning support, and professional broadcast formats.
 The following diagram explains